Simple Marketing Ideas for Small Business Owners

 This brings us to that immensely important point that we mentioned above: people speaking about your business.

 Where better to start than with friends and family?
 Did you know start-ups that received funding from friends and family are much more likely to receive funding from investment funds?
-The reason behind this is simple, and you’ll understand it rapidly.
+The reason behind this is simple, and you will understand it rapidly.

-Having support from these two groups of people close to you signifies that you’re a trustworthy person with a good reputation.
+Having support from these two groups of people close to you signifies that you are a trustworthy person with a good reputation.

-Most importantly, it shows that you’ve come up with a concept that can be pitched to people with whom you might not have that much in common, apart from the fact that you’ve got each other in your lives, of course.
+Most importantly, it shows that you’ve come up with a concept that can be pitched to people with whom you might not have that much in common, apart from the fact that you have got each other in your lives, of course.

 Become recognizable and well known

 Well, that certainly sounds vague.
-One could even imagine it’s the biggest wish of every high school teenager with a mind jacked up on superficial values spread by the most recognizable and known people they look up to.
+One could even imagine it is the biggest wish of every high school teenager with a mind jacked up on superficial values spread by the most recognizable and known people they look up to.

 The aim is to provide you with a better sense of how important it is for your business to become a brand.